So if you want to save yourself some time reading this article – my answer is simple – Stop Multi-Tasking!

 Single tasking… that’s my new word for the month.
 And it is going to start with my kitchen cooking tasks.
 It has to… or the fire department will come a-calling!
 Do you multi-task?
 Please share your experience here, or on facebook.

-Online Marketing with IMPACT so you Get Clients!
-My passion is helping to guide people just like you, dietitians, coaches and service based business owners, who are often frustrated with all the advice and ideas out there and all the wasted time spent on marketing that gets you nowhere.
+Stop Struggling and Start Thriving!
+My passion is helping to guide people just like you, dietitians, and private practice owners, who are often frustrated with all their wasted time spent on marketing that gets you nowhere.
 You can learn strategies to attract a steady flow of clients and build a thriving and profitable practice.
-Get started with some of the free resources on my Pepper It Marketing website, especially this guide for Online and Content Marketing.
-I also offer several self-study training programs to help you get more traffic to your website, more leads on your email list so you can have the Freedom and Security you want with your business!
+Get started with some of the free resources on my Pepper It Marketing website, especially this Marketing Guide for Dietitians.
+I also offer several self-study training programs to help you attract more clients so you can have the Freedom and Security you want with your business!